 Diagrams

 Great Docs supports Mermaid diagrams directly in your documentation.
-Mermaid is a JavaScript-based diagramming tool that renders diagrams from text definitions.
-This means you can create flowcharts, sequence diagrams, class diagrams, and more without needing external image files.
+Mermaid renders diagrams from text definitions inside fenced code blocks, so your diagrams live alongside your prose in version control and update just as easily.
+You can create flowcharts, sequence diagrams, class diagrams, state diagrams, Gantt charts, and pie charts without needing external image files.

 Diagrams work seamlessly in both light and dark mode, automatically adapting their colors for readability.